kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. index::
 	pair: industrial practice; Process monitoring

-This section of the book is only intended to give an overview of the concepts of process monitoring.
+This preceding section of the book is only intended to give an overview of the concepts of process monitoring.
 As you move into an industrial environment you will find there are many such systems already in place.
 Higher levels of management track statistics from a different point of view, often summarizing data from an entire plant, geographic region, or country.
 The techniques learned in this book, while focusing mainly on unit operations, are equally applicable though.

-You may come across systems called dashboards, which are often part of ERP (enterprise resource planning) systems.
+You may come across systems called dashboards, which are often part of :index:`enterprise resource planning` (ERP) systems.
 These dashboards are supposed to monitor the pulse of a company and are tracked like any other control chart discussed above.
-Another area is called business intelligence (BI) systems.
+Another area is called :index:`business intelligence` (BI) systems.
 These typically track sales and other financial information.
-And yet another acronym is the KPI, key performance indicator, which is a summary variable, such as profit per hour, or energy cost per unit of production.
+And yet another acronym is the :index:`KPI`, :index:`key performance indicator`, which is a summary variable, such as profit per hour, or energy cost per unit of production.
 These are often monitored and acted on by site managers on a daily or weekly basis.

-But at the unit operation and plant level, you will likely find the hardest part of getting a control chart going is the part where you need to access the data.
-Getting the data out of most historical systems is not easy, though it has improved quite a bit in the last few years.
+But at the unit operation and plant level, you will likely find the hardest part of getting a control chart implemented is the part where you need to access the data.
+Getting data out of most database systems is not easy, though it has improved quite a bit in the last few years.

 It is critical that your control chart display the quantity as close to real-time as possible.
-It is almost as if the monetary value of the information in a chart decays exponentially from the time an event occurs.
-It is also much harder to diagnose and correct those problems.
+It is almost as if the monetary value of the information in a control chart decays exponentially from the time an event occurs.
+It is hard to diagnose and correct a problem detected yesterday, and harder still if the problem occurred last week.

-You will also realize that good operator training is time-consuming; operators keep moving to new units or plants, so frequent re-training is required.
-Concepts from the :ref:`data visualization <SECTION-data-visualization>` section are helpful to minimize training effort - make sure the online plots contain the right level of information, without clutter.
+You will also realize that good operator training to interpret and act on the control chart is time-consuming; operators keep moving to new units or plants, so frequent re-training is required.
+Concepts from the :ref:`data visualization <SECTION-data-visualization>` section are helpful to minimize training effort - make sure the online plots contain the right level of information, without clutter, so they can be acted on appropriately.

-Another side effect of the large quantities of data are that you will have to work with IT groups to manipulate large chunks of data on dedicated networks, separate from the rest of the plant.
+Another side effect of large quantities of data are that you will have to work with IT groups to manipulate large chunks of data on dedicated networks, separate from the rest of the plant.
 The last thing you want to be responsible for is clogging the company network with your data.
-The concept of a "production" network in parallel to the "company" network is now common in most industries.
+Most industries now have a "production" network running in parallel to the "company" network.
+The production network carries real-time data, images from cameras and so forth, while the company network carries email and web traffic.

 Workflow to implement a monitoring chart in an industrial setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is some general guidance; feel free to adjust the steps as required for your unique situation.

 	#.
 Identify the variable(s) to monitor.
-Make sure the variables show different, uncorrelated phenomena.
+Make sure each variables show different, uncorrelated phenomena.
 	#.
 Retrieve historical data from your computer systems, or lab data, or paper records.
 	#.
 Import the data and just plot it.
 Do you see any time trends, outliers, spikes, missing data gaps?
 	#.
 Locate any regions of data which are from generally stable operation.
 Remove spikes and outliers that will bias your control limits calculations.
 In other words, find regions of common-cause operation.
 	#.
 Estimate limits that you would expect to contain this stable region of operation just by looking at the plots.
 	#.
 Then calculate preliminary control limits (UCL, LCL), using the formula shown in this section.
+They agree with limits in the previous step.
 	#.
 Test your chart on **new, unused** data.
 This new data should contain both common and special cause operation.
 	#.
 How does your chart work?
-Quantify the type I and II error.
+Quantify the type I error using a testing data set that contains only common cause data.
+Quantify type II error from a testing data set containing known problems.
 Adjust the limits and control chart parameters (e.g. :math:`\lambda`) if necessary.
-You may even have to resort to a different variable to plot.
+You may even have to resort to a different variable, or a different control chart.
 	#.
 Run the chart on your desktop computer for a couple of days.
 When you detect an unusual event, go and check with the process operators and verify the event.
 Would they have reacted to it, had they known about it?
 Or, would this have been a false alarm?
 You may need to refine your limits, or the value you are plotting again.
 	#.
-Remember that this form of control charting is not an expert system - it will not diagnose problems: you have to use your head by looking at patterns in the chart, and use knowledge of other process events.
+Remember that this form of control charting is not an expert system - it will not diagnose problems: you have to use your engineering knowledge by looking at patterns in the chart, and use knowledge of other process events.
 	#.
 Demonstrate the system to your colleagues and manager.
 But show them economic estimates of the value of early detection.
-They are usually not interested in the plots alone.
+They are usually not interested in the plots alone, so convert the statistics into monetary values.
 	#.
 Installation and operator training will take time.
 This assumes that you have real-time data acquisition systems and real-time processing systems in place - most companies do.
+You will have to work with your company's IT staff to get this implemented.
 	#.
 Listen to your operators for what they want to see.
 Use principles of :ref:`good data visualization <SECTION-data-visualization>` to reduce unnecessary information.
 Make your plots interactive - if you click on an unusual point it should "drill-down" and give you more information and historical context.
 	#.
 Future monitoring charts are easier to get going, once the first system is in place.